hellojoechip/notify-telegram/README.md

 1. Create an account and login to [ifttt](https://ifttt.com)

 ## The webhooks setup
+This is for sending a automated message to a publicly accessible URL when a commit is made.
 1. Login to [webhooks settings](https://ifttt.com/maker_webhooks/settings)
 2. Copy and paste URL into browser.
 3. Fill in the blanks. (event: devops3 -- I used my telegram channel name)